Amir Sends Congratulations To Governor-General Of Papua New Guinea

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Monday a cable of congratulations to Governor-General of the Independent State of Papua New Guinea HE Sir Bob Dadae on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Monday a cable of congratulations to Governor-General of the Independent State of Papua New Guinea Sir Bob Dadae on the anniversary of his country's Independence Day.

 Legal Disclaimer: